EdwinVW/dapr-workshop/Assignment02/step-by-step-java.md

 1. Create a new file, `java/FineCollectionService/src/main/java/dapr/fines/vehicle/DaprVehicleRegistrationClient.java` and open it in VS Code.

 1. Declare a class `DaprVehicleRegistrationClient` that implements the `VehicleRegistrationClient` interface.
+Make sure to include a package declaration: `package dapr.fines.vehicle;`.
 To fulfil the contract of the `VehicleRegistrationClient` interface, add the following method:

    ```java
    @Override